EvelynPloetz/Deep-LASI/docs/source/installation.rst

       conda install tensorflow==2.8.0

-If you close your terminal in the installation process, reactivate your environment before installing addtional packages via:
+If you close your terminal during the installation process or want to install additional packages, reactivate your environment first via:

    .. code-block:: python